Vivek Paul: GE

-In 1990, Paul was part of the founding team of WiproGE Medical Systems, and became its CEO in 1994.
+In 1990, Paul was part of the founding team of WiproGE Medical Systems.
+He became its CEO in 1993.
 The joint venture started as a sales and service arm, went on to manufacturing, and then design and build of medical equipment, becoming India's largest exporter of high value electronics goods.
 Paul was then asked to lead GE's worldwide CT scanner business.
-Paul reorganized operations across its China, Japan and US operations, and launched GE as the first major multi-detector CT provider.
-The work in complex product development became a foundation of "Design For Six Sigma"..
-In one of the books about Jack Welch, Paul was cited as among the top 5 All Star CEO's from GE.
+Paul reorganized operations across its China, Japan and US operations, and launched GE as the first major multi-detector CT provider, with the launch of the Lightspeed in 1999..
+The work in complex product development became a foundation of "Design For Six Sigma".
+In one of the books about Jack Welch, Paul was cited as top five All Star CEOs from GE.

 Wipro

-In 1999, Paul was asked to become Vice Chairman of Wipro and CEO of its outsourcing unit.
+In 1999, Paul was asked to become vice chairman of Wipro and CEO of its outsourcing unit.
 Wipro was a $150-million company when Vivek Paul took over, and it had all the tendencies of a small, traditional company.
 Paul has been credited with creating a global business and for much of Wipro's growth into a multibillion-dollar company.
 On 19 October 2000, Wipro was listed on the New York Stock Exchange.
-Paul was recognized as among the top 6 managers in the world by Jack Welch in one of his books, as well as by several business magazines.
+Paul was recognized as a Global Business Influential by TIME in 2004, as among the best global managers by BusinessWeek in 2004, and among the world's most respected CEO's by Barron's in 2005.

 TPG Capital

 In June 2005, Paul joined private equity firm, TPG Capital, as an investing partner spanning various fund classes, from buyout to Asia to venture capital.
-He went on to be a Founding Partner of TPG Growth, a fund focussed on growth capital for midsize companies.
+He went on to be a founding partner of TPG Growth, a fund focused on growth capital for midsize companies.
 He resigned from TPG in December 2008.

 Kinetic Glue

-Founded KineticGlue, a cloud based enterprise social media application in 2008.
+Founded KineticGlue, a cloud-based enterprise social media application in 2008.
 Sold company to BMC in 2013.

 Stanford

 Paul co-founded the Microbiome Alliance at Stanford, and was the driving force behind the first Microbiome Symposium at Stanford in 2014.
-The sixth annual Stanford Microbiome Symposium will be held in September 2021.
+The ninth annual Stanford Microbiome Symposium was held in September 2022, at which time Paul announced the end of his involvement with that effort.
 Paul also co-chaired the Biodesign program of 2014–2015.

 Electronic Arts

-Paul served on the board of Electronic Arts from 2005 to 2019, and was Chair of its CEO Selection Committee in 2013.
+Paul served on the board of Electronic Arts from 2005 to 2019, and was chair of its CEO selection committee in 2013.

-Paul has served on the advisory council of the Federal Reserve Bank of San Francisco, on the board of the California Chamber of Commerce, on the board of the U.S.-India Business Council, and on the Senate of BITS, Pilani.
+Paul has served on the advisory council of the Federal Reserve Bank of San Francisco, on the board of the California Chamber of Commerce, on the board of the U.S.-India Business Council, and on the Senate of BITS Pilani.